01722 422 300

 don't bother!
 It's so simple, just ask us a question

-Industrial Deafness
+Industrial Deafness Compensation Claims

 Industrial deafness is also known as noise induced hearing loss.

-There are many places of work where there is a lot of noise.
-This noise at work can cause serious damage to the hearing ability of the workers working there.
+There are many places of work where there is simply too much noise.
+High levels of noise at work can cause serious damage to the hearing of the workers , who can suffer hearing loss, tinnitus and even complete deafness.
+These kinds of hearing problems are bracketed together and referred to as industrial deafness.

 When people work regularly in very noisy workplaces, they develop different kinds of hearing problems such as:

 • Temporary hearing loss: this kind of hearing loss happens when the person experiences several hours of exposure to noise above 75 dB.
-The person generally recovers in 14-15 hours when kept in a quiet environment.
+The person generally recovers in 14-15 hours in a quiet environment.

 • Permanent hearing loss: with constant exposure to noise, some changes start taking place in the person’s ears.
 It takes time for the person to realise that he is facing this problem and by that time it is too late and nothing is possible to reverse the damage.
+This kind of industrial deafness can vary from fairly minor hearing loss to complete deafness.

 • Acoustic trauma: hearing loss caused by very loud noise or several very loud noises in very short time period.
 For example an explosion at work or exposure to the noise of gun shots without proper ear protection, etc.